syncfusion-content/blazor-docs/blazor/pdfviewer/form-filling.md

 ### Export and import as FDF

-The following code shows how to export the form fields as FDF data stream and import that data from the stream into the current PDF document via button click.
+The following code shows how to export the form fields as an FDF data stream and import that data from the stream into the current PDF document via a button click.

 ```cshtml
 <SfButton OnClick="@ExportAsStream">Export FDF</SfButton>